 Glass fiber Ceiling Insulation products are still regarded as one of the best Roof Insulation products available.
-In fact, because glass fiber products like Aerolite are compression packed making transporting more economical.
+Because glass fiber products like Aerolite are compression packed making transporting more economical.

-Fire rating is one of the main major factors that separate most insulation products.
+Fire rating is one of the main significant factors that separate most insulation products.
 This is where Aerolite is head and shoulders above the rest.
-With a Fire Rating A/A 1/1this insulation will not burn.
-In fact, Aerolite is specified for hospitals because of this unique factor.
-Most Insulation products for the ceiling space have Fire Ratings B/B 1/2 this means they will not sustain a flame.
+With a Fire Rating, A/A 1/1this insulation will not burn.
+Aerolite is specified for hospitals because of this unique factor.
+Most Insulation products for the ceiling space have Fire Ratings B/B 1/2; this means they will not sustain a flame.
 However, the insulation will merrily burn if there is a flame.

 Polyester Ceiling Insulation Products

-There are a number of polyester insulation products on the market in SA.
+There are several polyester insulation products on the market in SA.
 However, most of them are not worth a mention.
 The Isotherm Polyester Ceiling Insulation is one of the best.
-This insulation is also SANS complaint on the 145mm Isotherm.
+This insulation is also a SANS complaint on the 145mm Isotherm.

 Cellulose Paper Insulation

 Cellulose insulation is the one insulation type that we will not install.
-Unfortunately, there is no exact science in this type of insulation in my opinion.
-The insulation is sprayed into the roof space and the installer must try and guess what the thickness is by sight.
-This does not make sense in order to get the correct thickness.
+Unfortunately, there is no exact science in this type of insulation, in my opinion.
+The Cellulose insulation is sprayed or pumped into the roof space, and the installer must try and guess what the thickness is by sight.
+This does not make sense to get the correct depth.

 Cellulose insulation also has a B/B 1/2 fire rating.
 The is an approximate chemical cocktail of about 25%.
 This has fire retardants as well as chemicals to potentially chasing rats from nesting.